What does it mean when a car is under finance?

 - Negotiate the sale process.
 The seller will most likely need your money to pay back their loan.
-However, you don’t want to hand your money over until the car is finance free.
+However, you don’t want to hand your money over until the car is finance-free.
 The solution is to finalize the sale in the office of the seller’s bank or lender so they can pay out the car loan as you give them the money.

-Should I buy a car that’s financed?
+Should I buy a car that’s under financing?

-There’s nothing wrong with buying a financed car, but the responsibility is on you to ensure that the car will have a clean title when all is said and done with the sale.
+There’s nothing wrong with buying a financed car, but the responsibility is on you to make sure that the car will have a clean title when all is said and done with the sale.
 If you find the right car, don’t be put off by existing finance — just make sure everything is out in the open.

 Dealers are required to prove cars aren’t under any sort of financing, however, private sellers aren’t subject to the same regulations.

-Frequently asked question
+Frequently asked questions

 Image source: Shutterstock